Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** create
 **Message:** The application for %.dk has been rejected, as the domain was already taken
 **ResData type:** `domain:panData`
+**Trigger:** The domain name was not registered, as it was already taken.

 <details>
 <summary>Show XML example</summary>